 However, not all cases will be self-correcting.
 If the forefoot is particularly rigid, or the problem isn’t getting better, the curved forefoot may persist into later childhood and even adulthood.
 Adult metatarsus adductus is much harder to treat and may lead to additional complications, including bunions, Jones fractures, ankle instability, osteoarthritis, hip pain, and more.

-If you’re concerned with the appearance or lack of flexibility in your child’s foot, it’s always a smart idea to take them to see Dr. Spencer or Dr. Rodriguez at Southern California Foot & Ankle Specialists.
+If you’re concerned with the appearance or lack of flexibility in your child’s foot, it’s always a smart idea to take them to see Dr. Spencer, Dr. Rodriguez or Dr. Nguyen at Southern California Foot & Ankle Specialists.
 We are specialists in children’s foot care and help determine whether further treatment is needed, or only observation for the time being.

 Treatment for Metatarsus Adductus